What is bursitis?

 - Change the way you do activities with repeated movements.
 For example:

 - If using a certain tool has caused bursitis, start switching hands or change the grip size of your tool.

 - If a certain sport is causing bursitis, consider taking lessons to learn proper techniques.
-Have an expert check your equipment to make sure it's well suited to your size, strength, and ability.

 - Protect your joints from pressure.
 Cushion knees or elbows on hard surfaces, and wear shoes that fit you well and have good support.